achow101/signapple/README.md

 This is obtained from Apple.
 These certificates can then be exported as PKCS#12 files to be used with `signapple`.
 Please read the [documentation](docs/certificates.md) for more information about certificates.

+## Detached signatures

+The detached signatures that `signapple` creates are not the same detached signatures that Apple's `codesign` creates.
+Instead these detached signatures are intended to be attached to the original unsigned binary at a later date.
+The signatures will be placed into the target directory with a directory structure that mirrors the structure of the original application bundle.
+Any generated files (such as `Contents/_CodeSignature/CodeResources`) will be found there.
+The signatures will just be the embedded signature with saved in a file that has the same name as the original binary but with an extension of the format `.<arch>sign` where `<arch>` is the name of the machine architecture for that signed binary.
+In the case of universal binaries, there will multiple such signatures.
+Typically there will be `.x86_64sign` and `.arm64sign` files for universal binaries.

 ## License